Graduate Application FAQs

 Should I go to graduate school right after undergrad?

-- Real-world experience can make you a more compelling candidate
+- Depending on your research topic in grad school, real-world experience can make you a more compelling candidate

 - Working within scientific fields and/or outside them will expose you to a range of professional possibilities